School of Accountancy

 Accounting services are becoming both broader and more specialized.
 The major changes that have occurred in the accounting profession dictate expanded and updated educational programs.
 The minimum education necessary for the professional accountant cannot be achieved in four years of undergraduate study.
 For instance, the Virginia Board of Accountancy requires Certified Public Accountant (CPA) exam candidates to have 150 semester hours of education for licensure.
 Therefore, the ideal model for a professional accounting education embodies a Master of Science in Accounting program that augments a broad undergraduate education.
 The program is designed to accommodate both full-time and part-time students with courses offered in the evenings.

-Criteria used for admission include the candidate’s score on the Graduate Management Admission Test (GMAT), undergraduate grade point averages in upper division accounting courses, business courses, and overall, and the trend in grades during undergraduate work, one letter of reference, a goals statement, and previous work experience.
+Criteria used for admission include the candidate’s score on the Graduate Management Admission Test (GMAT); undergraduate grade point averages in upper division accounting courses, business courses, and overall, and the trend in grades during undergraduate work; one letter of reference; a brief resume; and a goals statement, with previous work experience.
 Students must earn a grade of B- or better in ACCT 301, Intermediate Accounting I; ACCT 302, Intermediate Accounting II; ACCT 311, Managerial Accounting; and ACCT 421, Taxation.

 The application process is as follows: submit to the Graduate Admissions Office

 - application forms (may be done on-line) for graduate study in business,